Publishing and Open Access

 To ensure that articles are correctly attributed to the university, the Dean's Office points out that the following designations are compulsory for use in publications - regardless of the publisher:

-• in Germany: Hochschule Aalen - Technik und Wirtschaft - briefly: Hochschule Aalen
+- in Germany: Hochschule Aalen - Technik, Wirtschaft und Gesundheit - short form: Hochschule Aalen

-• international: Aalen University of Applied Sciences - briefly: Aalen University
+- international: Aalen University of Applied Sciences - short form: Aalen University

 Open Researcher and Contributor ID (ORCID) - ORCID is a unique author identifier enabling the unambiguous assignment to a person, independent of any name changes, special characters or changes of institutions.
 You can apply for the ORCID free of charge.
 For more information, see this blog.